 Lessons cover the Year 10-11 GCSE individual options of Chemistry, Physics and Biology and also Double Science.
 Plus the broad preliminary 3-science introduction in Years 7-9.
 I also coach at Higher Level – Cambridge Natural Science entry exam, Physics Oxford PAT exam, and aspects of Science A Level.
-The lessons cover Powerpoint theory presentations, past paper questions, and also videos of experiments (and even a real one in my study!) ; and also the Maths for Science 400 question quiz I have published (you can see a video in this link)
+The lessons cover Powerpoint theory presentations, past paper questions, and also videos of experiments (and even a real one in my study!) ; and also use the interactive quizzes I’ve created and published namely Maths for GCSE Science 400 questions, Science Environment 100 questions and Biology A Level 300 Maths questions

 The Edexcel and AQA courses differ a little but both are catered for.
 In each 1 hour lesson we will run through on-screen a summary of the key points from 3 or 4 individual topics, for instance atomic structure, electronic shells and periodic table.
 Then I will describe solutions to exam-style questions, revealing step by step on screen the methods to be followed to reach the right answer.
 For example the steps to fill up inner electronic shells before determining the all-important outer shell numbers.